NoahR02/learn-odin/src/control_flow_statements/switch_statement.md

 Unlike most programming languages Odin, *breaks* by default.
 If it matches a value, then the other cases will not be considered.
-We can override the default behavior with *fallthrough*.
+We can override the default behavior with the *fallthrough* statement.
 Fallthrough *has* to be the last piece of code.

 ```cpp
 grade = 'C'